sergejdergatsjev/PageAdmin/README.md

 # PageAdmin

-This only example commands for code snippets in Iframe.
+This only example commands for code snippets.
 Full project is private for Web App Development EOOD developers and Online Solutions Group VB

 <a href="https://www.webdeveloper.today/">https://www.webdeveloper.today/</a><br />